Theme

 What appears notable

-Based on the repository, the notable angle is the use of a classroom structure to make multi-agent interaction more concrete and scenario-based.
+Based on the repository, readers may notice the use of a classroom structure to make multi-agent interaction more concrete and scenario-based.

 Before using